daos-stack/daos-reproducibility/io500/sc23/aurora/aurora-reproducibility-productiony.md

 > * Proprietary
 > * Fully Reproducible

-This submission should be assigned the *Fully Reproducible* score.
+This submission should be assigned the *Fully Reproducible* score based on the io500 criteria.